U.S. flag An official website of the United States government

 The Energy Communities IWG is providing robust support to workers and community leaders in 25 targeted energy communities.
 Ongoing activities include:

 • Bringing people together.
-Senior officials and technical experts from the White House and across the federal government met with thousands of stakeholders in dozens of states and Tribal areas (in-person and virtually) during more than 50 events and workshops.
+Senior officials and technical experts from across the federal government met with thousands of stakeholders in dozens of states and Tribal areas (in-person and virtually) during more than 50 events and workshops.
 These ongoing sessions allow federal officials and policymakers to hear directly from energy communities about their unique needs and, in return, offer them tangible resources and actionable advice.

 • Creating and managing a centralized online clearinghouse for funding and support.
 For the first time ever, funding opportunities and a wide array of related technical resources from across 11 federal agencies can be accessed via a centralized, online clearinghouse.